-Metering lets you use the Vol. display as an LED bar graph meter to monitor an audio signal for about 1 minute.
+Metering lets you use the Vol. display as an LED bar graph meter to monitor an audio signal for about one (1) minute.

-To set up metering, do the following:
+To configure metering, do the following:

-- 1. Select Metering, and then tap the encoder knob.
-Microphone displays.
-Turn the encoder knob to display other options for metering: Microphone, Matrix, Aux 1. - Once you have chosen the source to meter, tap the encoder knob.
-Meter: Mic displays to indicate no filtering is selected.
-Turn the encoder knob to display other options: Meter: Mic Meter: Mtx Meter: Aux1 - 3.
+- 1. Using the encoder knob, select Metering. - 2.
 Tap the encoder knob.
-The Vol bar graph is now monitoring the selected audio source. - 4.
-Press and hold the encoder knob for 1 second to exit metering or allow the metering function to time-out after approximately 1 minute. - 5.
+Microphone appears. - 3.
+Using the encoder knob, select Microphone, Matrix, or Aux 1. - 4.
+Once you have chosen the source to meter, tap the encoder knob.
+Meter: Mic appears to indicate that no filtering is selected. - 5.
+Using the encoder knob, select Meter:Mic, Meter:Mtx, or Meter:Aux In. - 6.
+Tap the encoder knob.
+The Vol bar graph is now monitoring the selected audio source. - 7.
+Press and hold the encoder knob for one (1) second to exit metering or allow the metering function to time-out after approximately one (1) minute. - 8.
 Run Service Menu, Save Cfg to save the change.